danielperezdeleon/SOLID-examples/README.md

 # SOLID-examples
-A couples of examples of SOLID principles
+A couple of examples of SOLID principles